Drakaniia/nexus/README.md

-# WinLauncher - Windows Application Launcher
+# Nexus - Windows Application Launcher

 A lightweight, modern Windows launcher with advanced configuration and auto-update capabilities.